trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 3. We need to point the model to its **checkpoints** since we don't want to train the model from scratch.
 4. We need to change the `fine_tune_checkpoint_type` to `detection`.
 5. We need to point the model to a proper **labels map**.
-6. And lastly, we need to pint the model to the **train and test datasets**.
+6. Lastly, we need to pint the model to the **train and test datasets**.

 All these changes may be done manually directly in `cache/datasets/ssd_mobilenet_v2_fpnlite_640x640_coco17_tpu-8/pipeline.config` file.
 But we may also do them through code: